Cluster actions

 Before starting the cluster expansion:

 1. Create and configure new hosts on the Hosts page in ADCM.
-Use one of available hostproviders.
+Use one of the available hostproviders.

 3. Add new hosts to the ADB cluster.